MeghanMcv/skills-github-pages/index.md

 tags: [dyslexia, typoglycemia, Javascript]
 ---

-A friend who has dyslexia described to me how she experiences reading.
+"A friend who has dyslexia described to me how she experiences reading.
 She *can* read, but it takes a lot of concentration, and the letters seems to "jump around".

 I remembered reading about [typoglycemia](https://en.wikipedia.org/wiki/Typoglycemia).
 Wouldn't it be possible to do it interactively on a website with Javascript?
 Sure it would.

 Feel like making a bookmarklet of this or something?
-[Fork it](https://github.com/geon/geon.github.com/blob/master/_posts/2016-03-03-dsxyliea.md) on github.
+[Fork it](https://github.com/geon/geon.github.com/blob/master/_posts/2016-03-03-dsxyliea.md) on github."
+From the original source code

 Above is the original code explanation, and below is my replacement of a short story.
-It is a reccomendation, and is The Most Dangerous Game, a short story by Richard Connell.
+It is a recommendation, and is The Most Dangerous Game, a short story by Richard Connell.

 > Hurrr durrr i finally did it!!!